Rostec: History

 Rostec reported in April 2024 that during the previous year it had increased the production of self-propelled artillery by 10x, towed artillery by 14x, mortars by 20x, MLRS by 2x, of ammunition by 25x (by 50x for some types), of rounds for automatic and under-barrel grenade launchers by 5 times at comparison with the 2022.
 It also enhanced the production and repair of tank guns and artillery barrels twice, organized the production of munitions for drones and increased the production of guided artillery rounds and gliding bombs.

 Chemezov stated in May 2024 that the Corporation employed more than 660,000 people as of the end of 2023 and its revenue was 2.9 trillion rubles (31.6 bln US$).
 A Rostec high-ranking official stated in August 2024 that Russia's total export orders for weapons exceeded 60 bln US$.

 On the night of 8–9 November 2024, Ukrainian drones attacked the Rostec's Aleksin Chemical Plant in the Aleksinsky District, about 120 mi south of Moscow, causing a series of explosions and fires at the plant.
 The plant manufactures ammunition and explosives for the Russian military.

+The company started to produce IGLA anti-drone cartridges in 2026.

-On 18 June 2025, Sergey Chemezov reported to Russia's President Vladimir Putin that Rostec increased production of light armored vehicles and tanks by 1,1 times in 2024 at comparison with 2023 and also increased production of ammunition.
+On 18 June 2025, Sergey Chemezov reported to Russia's president Vladimir Putin that Rostec increased production of light armored vehicles and tanks by 1.1 times in 2024 at comparison with 2023 and also increased production of ammunition.

 The company begun deliveries of the new Dvina-100M anti-drone system in September 2025 to guard large factories and transport hubs.

+In late November 2025, Sergey Chemezov said that the production of shells for barrel artillery rose by 10 times and for MLRS by 12 times since February 2022.

+In January 2026, Rostec started to supply the Russian Army with multi-bullet anti-drone ammunition and the Zubr anti-drone systems.

+Rostec told TASS it has increased the production of artillery ammunition by 20 times and the production of tank ammunition by 50 times while it has doubled the production of combat aircraft since February 2022.

+Rostec signed a contract for the supply of 90 Yakovlev MC-21 aircraft to Aeroflot on 18 September 2026.